 6、Countersink VS Counterbore Dimensioning Techniques

-In this context, dimensioning technology refers to expressing countersunk and counterbore in a design or chart; they are specified on a diagram through their dimension symbols and abbreviations.
+In this context, dimensioning technology expresses countersunk and counterbore in a design or chart; they are specified on a diagram through their dimension symbols and abbreviations.
 They are used to indicate the form of the surface type and offer no restrictions to its method of fabrication.
 These dimensions are usually represented as a note and preceded by the size through the holes.

 How To dimension a countersink and a counterbore

-For a countersink, the angular sides are recessed to compensate the head of the flathead fixtures, which could be screws, rivets, bolts, or other similar items.
+For a countersink, the angular sides are recessed to compensate for the head of the flathead fixtures, which could be screws, rivets, bolts, or other similar items.
 When drawing, Given surface diameter and an angle, and for a counter drilled hole, the diameter, depth, and included rise is also given.

-For a counterbore, the flat-bottomed and cylindrical part permits the head of the fastener to lie in the recessed portion.
+For a counterbore, the flat-bottomed and cylindrical part permits the fastener's head to lie in the recessed portion.
 When drawing and dimensioning this, the diameter, depth, and corner radius are given and specified.
 In a few situations, the thickness of the remaining shaft can be dimensioned in place of the center.

-Dimensioning both holes could be done in a rectangular coordinate form, Polar coordinate form.
+Dimensioning both holes could be done in a rectangular coordinate form, a Polar coordinate form.

 Image 5: Countersink VS Counterbore

 Both counterbore and countersink holes are used with their corresponding screws to attach to different types of materials.
 Using this as fixtures for a print circuit board is, although not common, works just the same.
 We've seen that a countersink is a cone-shaped hole, while a counterbore is more of a cylindrical one.
 In this piece, we have highlighted the differences between the counterbore and a countersink, their corresponding similarities, their definition, and the working principle of both holes.